SamGarciaDev/htb-writeups/machines/backdoor/README.md

 If you try to access via browser you will get an innocent website, where you can't do much.

-Let's try to list subdirectories using wfuzz:
+Let's try to list subdirectories using _wfuzz_:

 ```bash
 wfuzz -w /usr/share/wordlists/dirbuster/directory-list-lowercase-2.3-small.txt -u "backdoor.htb/FUZZ" --hc=404 -c